We warmly welcome applications to our Research Training Fellowship scheme.

 - grants for very basic research with little likelihood of clinical impact within the short to medium term

-- Applicants based in core funded units can apply but need to demonstrate added value.
+- applicants who are based in core funded units can apply, but need to demonstrate added value.

-Please also read our guidelines before deciding whether to apply for a grant.
+Please do read our guidelines whilst deciding whether to apply for a Research Training Fellowship.